The more I think of it, the more I see a strong similarity between bonds and websites.

 Basically, I look at bonds as reasonably safe producers of passive income.
 You buy a bond and you put your faith in that issuer, be it the US government or a corporation, to pay you timely interest and principal.

-A few months back, I started working with a new client: Latona’s, the World’s leading and largest web property brokerage.
-They specialize in established and profitable web properties.
+A few years ago, I started working with a new client, the World’s leading and largest web property brokerage.
+They specialized in established and profitable web properties and I did preliminary due diligence for them in association with writing a prospectus for every listing.

 Why Web Properties are Investments